jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 # 1.0 PCI Bus

-The PCI Local Bus (PCI herein) is a processor independent, 32 bit expasion bus.
+The PCI Local Bus (PCI herein) is a processor independent, 32-bit expasion bus.
 The Amiga PCI specification is designed to comply with the PCI Local Bus Revision 2.3 specificiation.
 Each slot supports Universal and +5V cards, as defined in the PCI Local Bus Revision 2.3 specification.
 Like Zorro 2 and Zorro 3, PCI supports auto configuration of devices on power up.
 This allows, via some translation, for the use of Amiga AUTOCONFIG to configure devices at start up.
 This fits well with Amiga OS as PCI devices can be configured as Zorro 3 devices, which function natively with Amiga OS.

 The Amiga PCI PCI Bridge is implemented via a MC68040 or MC68060 to PCI Bridge (Local PCI Bridge, herein).
 The Local PCI Bridge logic translates data requests from the Motorola processor and PCI devices in order that they may communicate in an effective manner.
 It is not possible to implement this specification with Motorola processors that pre-date the MC68040.